Retention Guidelines for Protected Data

 Protected Health Information

-In response to growing concerns about keeping health information private, Congress passed the Health Information Portability and Accountability Act of 1996.
+Congress passed the Health Information Portability and Accountability Act of 1996 In response to growing concerns about keeping health information private.
 HIPAA requires agencies that maintain medical records to protect privacy and create standards for the transfer of health data.
-Agencies are required to follow certain rules to protect the privacy of medical records.
+Agencies are required to follow rules to protect the privacy of medical records.
 Employees are not allowed to access health information unless they need the information to perform their jobs.
-The only accepted uses of health information are for treatment purposes, payment purposes, or for use for health care operations (e.g. quality assessment, licensing and credentialing, etc.).
-Any other disclosure of health information must be done with the patient's written consent.
-It is required that employees receive training on how to protect health information, whether that information is spoken, on paper, or on a computer.
+Accepted uses of health information include: treatment, payment, or for use for health care operations (e.g. quality assessment, licensing and credentialing, etc.).
+Any other health information disclosure requires the patient's written consent.
+Employees must fulfill training requirements for the protection of spoken, written, or digital health information.

 - Patient's names